 In this post, we covered the need for identification and classification of the encryption algorithm used in order to look for weaknesses.
 We then went through a primer on identifying what the code might look like.
 We covered various weaknesses that can potentially be exploited and walked through a theoretical example of a scenario where a network admin might be able to decrypt the ransomware.

-Tune in for part four, the final part of our Encryption 101 series, where we will go through the code of a weak ransomware and walk through, line by line, the process of creating a decryptor.
+Tune in for part four, the decryption case study to kick off the final parts of our Encryption 101 series, where we will go through the code of a weak ransomware and prepare the game-plan for writing a custom decryption tool.